StephanJoubert/home_assistant_solarman/README.md

 It has been created with a 5kW DEYE/SUNSYNK inverter and since integrated with a variety of other inverters that uses the Solarman data collector.

-This component uses Pysolarman Jonathan McCrohan for the underlying protocol, and also provides service-access to the library for advanced users.
+This component uses Pysolarman by Jonathan McCrohan for the underlying protocol, and also provides service-access to the library for advanced users.
 See [advanced](advanced.md)

 # Discord